rasbt/py-args/glob-replace/README.md

   -w, --walk            Applies the global replacement recursively to sub-directorires.
   -e EXTENSIONS, --extensions EXTENSIONS
                         Only process files with particular extensions.
+Comma separated, e.g., ".txt,.py" -b, --skip_binary     Skips binary files if enabled (may result in false positives and negatives).
-Comma separated, e.g., ".txt,.py" -p, --print           Prints what it would rename.
+  -p, --print           Prints what it would rename.
   -v, --version         show program's version number and exit</pre>